 Like much of California, Dixon is located in a seismically active region.
-While there are no known active faults within Dixon, there are faults nearby that could subject the community to ground shaking and seismic hazards, which has periodically occurred in the past.
+While there are no known active faults within Dixon, there are faults nearby, as shown in Figure NE-4 that could s2ubject the community to ground shaking and seismic hazards, which has periodically occurred in the past.
 In April 1892, a Magnitude 6.0 earthquake struck to the northwest of the city, followed by a Magnitude 5.6 quake to the southeast several days later.

-As shown in Figure NE-4, the Dixon area has some risk of seismic activity leading to liquefaction, during which soils behave like liquids and lose stability, which could cause catastrophic damage to buildings and infrastructure.
-Most of Dixon is classified as having a Moderate risk of liquefaction; however, a portion of the city is located within a High risk area and a few narrow channels of Very High susceptibility run through the planning area, likely reflecting historic filled creek beds.
-Earthquakes could also increase the risk of dam failure at nearby Monticello Dam, which could result in the entire Dixon area, as well as the surrounding communities, to be inundated with water.
+As shown in Figure NE-5, the Dixon area has some risk of seismic activity leading to liquefaction, which causes soils to behave like liquids and lose stability, causing damage to buildings and infrastructure.
+Most of Dixon is classified as having a moderate risk of liquefaction; however, a portion of the city is in a high-risk area, and a few narrow channels of "very high" susceptibility run through the planning area, likely reflecting historically filled creek beds.
+These areas fall along the eastern border of the city and are primarily overlain by relatively low-density industrial land.
+However, some residential areas south of West A Street are underlain by soils with moderate liquefaction potential.

+Earthquakes could also increase the risk of dam failure at nearby Monticello Dam, which could inundate the entire Dixon area as well as surrounding communities.